danilobatson/deliver-fuel-app/README.md

 Areas include Orange County, Los Angeles, and San Diego.

-Results are generated using the Yelp Fusion API
+Results are generated using the open Yelp Fusion API using free API key with data limits.